 While you’re in the neighborhood, explore 400 years of midtown Elizabeth history with the “Elizabeth at the Crossroads” self guided walking tour.

 Follow us on social media for this year’s singalong date and time, or visit ucnj.org.

 |52||Explore every corner of #ucnj|

 Hundreds of local and community events take place every year in the municipalities that make up Union County, reflecting our rich history and cultural diversity.
 Check our Cultural Connections calendar to keep up with concerts, theatre, film, art exhibits and many other activities in all 21 towns.

-Get around Union County by bus, train or bicycle — see our ConneXions page for all travel options.
+Get around Union County by car, bus, train or bicycle — see our ConneXions page for all travel options.